devfrankkim/devfrankkim/README.md

 __Right now:__

 * `Project`: Using React and TypeScript
-* `code mentoring`: Hosting monthly global webinars on Web Development and problem solving skills.
+* `Code Mentoring`: Hosting monthly global webinars on Web Development and problem solving skills.
 (Mostly HTML & CSS)

 __Focusing on:__